Is there enough snow for a final fling in the Alps? You bet there is.

 Don’t expect too much of the Paradiski link to La Plagne.
-There should be enough natural and artificial snow to keep the two-tier cable-car running through the final weeks, despite the fact that the link is at low altitude, but the reality is that there is so much terrain in Les Arcs you probably won’t bother with more than one trip across.
+There should be enough snow to keep the two-tier cable-car running through the final weeks, despite the fact that the link is at low altitude, but the reality is that there is so much terrain in Les Arcs you probably won’t bother with more than one trip across.

 The other half of the Paradiski area has ten quite separate villages that are all linked into a network of 383km of piste.
 You can commute up the mountain from the farming hamlets of Les Coches, Montalbert, and Champagny, although at this time of year it’s best to grab altitude.